dgroomes/jdk-playground/README.md

 ### `jlink-gradle/`

-This sub-project shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a Gradle project to make a reduced-size JRE image (faster startup times and lower memory footprint!).
+This sub-project shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a non-modular Java Gradle project to make a reduced-size JRE image (faster startup times and lower memory footprint!).

 See the README in [jlink-gradle/](jlink-gradle/).